This is not a normal blog subscription

 1. Work out the impact home-working/self-isolation will have

-Make a list of all your core PhD duties and core priorities for the coming weeks and months.
+Make a list of all your core PhD duties and priorities for the coming weeks and months.
 Assess whether you will have the ability to complete these tasks from home and what you will need in order to do so.
-There are some thing you won’t be able to complete (for example, lab work, or experiments).
-In this case, triage your workload; can you shift priorities and work instead on things that aren’t dependent upon you being on campus?
+There are some things you won’t be able to complete (for example, lab work or experiments).
+In this case, triage your workload.
+Can you shift priorities and work instead on things that aren’t dependent upon your being on campus?